Dalton enjoys warm welcome in Bengals’ 26-13 win over Bills

-ORCHARD PARK, N.Y. — Bengals quarterback Andy Dalton celebrated a warm reception in Buffalo by completing two touchdown passes in leading Cincinnati to a 26-13 preseason win over the Bills on Sunday.
+ORCHARD PARK, N.Y. — Bengals quarterback Andy Dalton doesn’t believe he could have scripted a better visit to Buffalo on Sunday.

-Dalton began the day by making a donation to Buffalo’s Roswell Park Cancer Institute, then received two standing ovations from Bills fans before kickoff.
+The donation he made to Buffalo’s Roswell Park Cancer Institute to open the day was special.
+The two standing ovations he received from Bills fans before the preseason game were chilling.

-Once the game began, he proceeded to complete 11 of 16 attempts for 180 yards over five series.
+And Dalton was able to keep his emotions in check on the first snap from scrimmage to hit John Ross for a 57-yard touchdown pass in leading the Bengals to a 26-13 victory.

-Linebacker Carl Lawson had 2½ of the Bengals five sacks in the first half, during which Cincinnati’s defense overwhelmed Buffalo’s starting offense and rookie quarterback Josh Allen.
+“It was a good day.
+I think the way it started was the best part,” Dalton said.
+“The game went well, too.”

 The Bengals led 23-0 before the Bills mounted a comeback with two scores late in the third quarter.

-Peterman hit Jason Croom for a 17-yard touchdown, and then Travaris Cadet scored on a 1-yard run on a scoring drive set up by Rafael Bush intercepting Bengals backup Matt Barkley.
+Peterman hit Jason Croom for a 17-yard touchdown, and then Travaris Cadet scored on a 1-yard run on a drive set up by Rafael Bush intercepting Bengals backup Matt Barkley’s pass.
+Peterman finished 16 of 21 for 200 yards, and upped his preseason total to 33 of 41 for 432 yards with three touchdowns and an interception.

 WELCOME BACK